naim-mr/function/README.md

-	 -meetbwd 2			                set the dual widening delay in backward analysis -ordinals 2                        set the maximum ordinal value for the ranking functions -refine            			    reduces the backward analysis to the reachabile states -json_ouput						To output a summary of the analaysis as a  json in a file `filename.json` (it disables the output on std_output)
+	 -meetbwd 2			                set the dual widening delay in backward analysis -ordinals 2                        set the maximum ordinal value for the ranking functions -refine            			    reduces the backward analysis to the reachabile states -json_ouput						To output a summary of the analaysis as a  json in a file `filename.json`
-	 -output_std						To output on std_output even with json_ouput

 The analyzer answers TRUE in case it can successfully prove the property.
 Otherwise, it answers UNKNOWN.

 FuncTion can analyze the following properties:

 * Termination
+* Termination Resilience
 * Guarantee / Recurrence
 * Computation-Tree-Logic (CTL)

-## Termination
+## Termination & Termination Resilience

 To check for termination, call the analyzer with the following call pattern:

 	./main.exe <file> -termination [options]

+For termination resilience:

+	./main.exe <file> -resilience [options]

 ## Guarantee / Recurrence